Reading is a critical skill

 The foundations of good reading are the same for all children, regardless of their gender, background, or special learning needs.
 All children make use of the same processes in learning to read.
 The essential elements include phonemic awareness, decoding/phonics, vocabulary, fluency, and comprehension.
 Some children will master these skills easily and may have many of them solidly in place when they enter school.
 Other children require more time and direct instruction in all areas or may need more concentration on one reading skill than the other skills.
 However, all children must ultimately master the same basic skills to become fluent readers.

 Reading Intervention is an online-based program offered to elementary school children in grades 2 to 4 who are struggling with reading.

 Reading Intervention Program is offered from September to December.

-Sessions are scheduled bi-weekly between 5:30pm and 6:30pm on Tuesday and Thursday evenings.
+Sessions are scheduled bi-weekly between 5:30pm and 6:30pm in the evenings.
 Sessions are delivered virtually via Microsoft Teams.

 Signs that a child might be struggling with reading:

 - difficulty reading high frequency words (e.g., which, the, etc.)

 - avoiding reading in general or reading out loud